acquire-project/acquire-zarr/shim/README.md

 The shim builds inside a Docker container (CUDA toolkit required even for the CPU-only backend because chucky's CMake enables the CUDA language).

+> [!NOTE]
+> On Windows, Docker must be configured to use Linux containers.
+Right-click the Docker Desktop system tray icon and select "Switch to Linux containers..." if necessary.

 Build and run all tests (filesystem + S3 via MinIO):

 ```